 An aviation industry milestone was reached in March 2019 with the activation of space-based automatic dependent surveillance-broadcast (ADS-B).
 This revolutionary system offers full continuous global air traffic surveillance coverage extending to the 70 percent of the world’s airspace that previously did not have air traffic surveillance.

 Leveraging ADS-B surveillance to optimize airspace and enhance safety and traffic flow

 AireonOpen a new window is providing the first fully global air traffic service (ATS) surveillance system using a space-based ADS-B receiver network hosted on the Iridium NEXT satellite constellation.
-Each ADS-B payload on the linked network of 66 satellites receives messages from equipped aircraft that include position, speed and heading.
-These position updates are received by NAV CANADA within two to four seconds of their broadcast by the aircraft transponder.
+Each ADS-B payload on the linked network of 66 satellites receives messages from equipped aircraft that include position and altitude, which are broadcast by the aircraft transponder.

 More flexible and efficient use of airspace is a significant benefit for airlines – supporting new routes and separation standards resulting in shorter flight times and reduced fuel consumption, especially for transcontinental flights in the North Atlantic and over the North Pole, to Europe and Asia.